yclas/guides/docs/Addons.md

 # Addons

-In this guide, you can find all of the available plugins for your classified website, markeplace or store.
+In this guide, you can find all of the available plugins for your  website, markeplace or store.

 *   [Blog](Plugins-create-a-blog.md)
 *   [Forum](Plugins-forum-section.md)